A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Static setting

-By \eqref{eqn:cm-diagonal} and by the Sobolev embedding, for $h=h_\ell$, the second integral on the rigth-hand side of \eqref{eqn:cm-split} goes to zero, as $\ell \to \infty$.
-Thus, we focus on the first one and we show that it goes to zero, as $h \to 0^+$.
+By \eqref{eqn:cm-diagonal}, up to subsequences, the second integral on the right-hand side of \eqref{eqn:cm-split} goes to zero, as $h \to 0^+$.
+Thus, we focus on the first one and we show that, up to subsequences, it goes as well to zero, as $h \to 0^+$.